jherbage-splunk/splunk-rest-demo/README.md

 interface to accommodate new adminstrative capabilities.
 The saved searches administration UI is a (complex) example of an interface driven by an EAI handler.
-The EAI interface provides certain services such as pagination, role-based access control, and namespacing to the developer; however, for the developer, writing an EAI handler is generally more complex than.
+The EAI interface provides certain services such as pagination, role-based access control, and namespacing to the developer; however, for the developer, writing an EAI handler is generally more complex than writing a "new-style" handler.
 EAI handlers can provide output in Atom feed format or (in more recent Splunk versions) as JSON.

 ## Persistence